abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/1-HTML.md

 - `<details>` and `<summary>`
   ![details](./img/details-tag.webp)

-  - `<details>` element is used to create a disclosure widget in which information is visible only when the widget is toggled into an "open" state.
-  - `<summary>` element is used to specify a summary, caption, or legend for the `<details>` element's disclosure box.

   ```html
   <details>
     <summary>Click me</summary>
     <p>Here is some text that is hidden by default.</p>
   </details>
   ```

+  - `<details>` element is used to create a disclosure widget in which information is visible only when the widget is toggled into an "open" state.
+  - `<summary>` element is used to specify a summary, caption, or legend for the `<details>` element's disclosure box.

+  > **💡 We can use them to create an accordion menu, a dropdown menu, or a collapsible list instead of using JavaScript.**

 - `role` attribute can be used to also specify the role of the element in the page (specially for **screen readers**)
   - `<header role="banner">`